brigadecore/brigade/docs/content/topics/contributor-guide/workflow.md

 * Larger PRs are easier for maintainers to review if they're decomposed into several logical commits that can each be understood and reviewed independently.
-If you've taken the time to do this, be sure to explain in PRs description how you have broken it up.
+If you've taken the time to do this, be sure to explain in the PR's description how you have broken it up.
 This alone can make larger PRs much more approachable.

 * The [hacking doc](../hacking) addresses a number off the different tests you can run against your changes.
 These are also run automatically as part